 Thousand Currents Secretary of the Board of Directors

 Gregory Hodge is a social change activist and organizational development consultant with Khepera Consulting.
 Working as a strategist, meeting designer, facilitator and coach, Gregory works with a range of groups from small non-profits and foundations to public agencies, particularly school districts.
 He has served as lead consultant on the Equal Voice for America’s Families Campaign, an initiative of the Marguerite Casey Foundation, and the 2025 Campaign for Black Men and Boys.
 His clients include The California Endowment, the Association for Black Foundation Executives, Sierra Health Foundation, and Oakland Unified School District’s Office of African American Achievement.
 As a leader in his community, Gregory served two four-year terms as a member of the Oakland Unified School District Board of Education beginning in January 2000, including a year as president of the board.
 He served nine years on Workforce Investment Board, City of Oakland.
 In addition, he serves as the Chief Network Officer for the Brotherhood of Elders Network, an intergenerational network of African descent men.
-Greg is a Fulbright-Hayes Fellow, recipient of the Gerbode Fellowship and alumni of the Rockwood Leadership Institute.
+Greg is a Fulbright-Hayes Fellow, recipient of the Gerbode Fellowship and the Rockwood Leadership Institute board chair and alum.
 He holds a Bachelor of Arts degree from Northwestern University and a law degree from Golden Gate University in San Francisco.
 He is a proud father and active gardener, and lives in Oakland, California.

 Human and Prisoner Rights Advocate and Writer